 If you’re thinking of launching an internal marketing campaign, for example for your PLM initiative, it’s important to have a strategy in place.
 Your master plan should include a set of clearly defined goals, finite start and end dates, and a team to do the work.

 A good marketing strategy spells out all the tools, actions and channels you’ll use to achieve your goals.
 It’s your plan of action that describes what you’ll have to offer, who’ll want to buy it and the tactics you’ll use to achieve your goals.

 Now, let’s dig deeper into how to create an internal marketing campaign!

 1. Define your goal

 Start with the end in mind: What do you want your campaign to achieve?
-Is it to increase quality and reduce complains with your new release process?
+Is it to increase quality and reduce complaints with your new release process?
 Or maybe you want your after-sales team to sell more by providing them access to installed base information?

 The key to successful marketing is knowing precisely what you’re trying to achieve.
-Whatever your objective, you want to be a specific as possible.
+Whatever your objective, you want to be as specific as possible.
 Knowing your goals before you begin planning helps you to develop your strategy.

 2. Target and segment your audience

 The best marketing campaigns put the audience first.